Top Tips to Know If Your Symptoms Are the Flu or COVID-19 in 2025

 - Cover your cough or sneeze into a tissue then throw the tissue into the trash

-- Wash your hands often with soap and water, frequently
+- Wash your hands often with soap and water or alcohol based sanitizer

 - Clean and disinfect frequently touched objects in your home and workplace